agouch/SWE-6733---Outdora/README.md

 #### Develop Backend for Login
 **User Story:**
-As a developer, I want to create the backend functionality for user login so that users can securely access their accounts.
+As a user, I want a secure and reliable backend for login so that my personal information stays protected during the authentication process.

 **Details:**
 - **Requirements:**